Make the Diagnosis: Osteoporosis

 Original Article: Does This Patient Have Osteoporosis?

 You recommend screening densitometry to a healthy 64-year-old woman.
-She will have to drive 1 hour to the ...
+She ...